You can find the MHS Course Guide here

 Prerequisites: None

-Accounting I
+ACCOUNTING I

-Accounting is designed to give the student complete understanding of the accounting cycle, from opening entries through Post-Closing Trial Balance for a service business organized as a sole proprietorship.
+Accounting is designed to give the student a complete understanding of the accounting cycle, from opening entries through Post-Closing Trial Balance for a service business organized as a sole proprietorship.
 Accounting basics, journalizing and posting, cash controls, worksheet, financial statements, adjusting and closing entries will be taught.
 Additionally, the course will focus on the auditing procedures, interpreting financial information, as well as the importance of strong business ethics.
 The goal of the course is to give students’ strong foundation skills that will assist them whether they pursue a career in an accounting or related business field and is vital for any student thinking of becoming an entrepreneur.

 Credit: 0.5